fmaste/Haskell/doc/TypeCheckingAndInference.md

 language, ***every expression in Haskell has a type which must be determined at compile time*** and not when already running the generated executable code.

-As there's no caller of this function the compiler has no way to know which implementation is intended to be used, it can't choose one implementation and hence infer the type of ```myAdd```.
+As there's no caller of this function ***the compiler has no way to know which implementation is intended to be used***, it can't choose one implementation and hence infer the type of ```myAdd```.
 Imagine what could happen if it chooses an unintended implementation, ```1 + 2``` could become ```4```, who knows!